Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-uml-common/README.md

 The following are the list of sub-projects and their associated branch (Note: Guidelines and documentation are contained in the corresponding branches):

-1. Open Model Profile --> OpenModelProfile
+  1. Open Model Profile --> *OpenModelProfile* branch
-2. CIM Pruning & Refactoring Tools --> UmlTools
+  2. CIM Pruning & Refactoring Tools --> *UmlTools* branch
-3. PapyrusUML to Yang Generation --> UmlYangTools
+  3. Papyrus UML to Yang Generation Tool --> *UmlYangTools* branch
-4. Yang to SwaggerJSON/RestConf Generation --> YangJsonTools
+  4. Yang to Swagger JSON/RestConf Generation Tool --> *YangJsonTools* branch